 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Service Orientation: Actively looking for ways to help people.

 - Oral Hygienist

-In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
+There were about 207,900 jobs for Dental Hygienist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
 There will be an estimated 17,500 positions for Dental Hygienist per year.

 The states with the most job growth for Dental Hygienist are Arizona, Maryland, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.